 The point spread is sometimes known as an equalizer for sportsbook operators.
 All teams aren’t created equally, so sportsbooks can create a point spread for a game so that each team playing has an almost even chance of winning the game.
 In a way, the point spread will even the field for both teams.

 The point spread gives a reason for bettors to risk money on both teams.
 The better team playing in the game is considered favorite.
 They have to win by the point spread offered by the sportsbook.
 The favorite in a game is listed as being minus (-) the point spread.

 The worse of the teams playing in the game is called the underdog.
 The bettor wins if this team wins the game outright or loses by an amount smaller than the point spread.
 The underdog in a game is listed as being plus (+) the point spread.

 Looking at the lines above, the Green Bay Packers were the home favorite on Monday Night Football over the Detroit Lions by 3.5 points.
 They needed to win the Super Bowl by more than a point for Patriots bettors to win their wager.
-Likewise, the Rams need to win the game for bettors to win their wager or lose by one point for bettors to get a push on their bet.
+Likewise, the Rams needed to win the game for bettors to win their wager or lose by one point for bettors to get a push on their bet.

 Point spreads are usually set with -110 odds, but pricing often fluctuates at sportsbooks in New Jersey This is the sportsbook operators’ house edge.
 The odds guarantee the sportsbook operator will see a little money over time.
 When the odds are set at -110, the bettor must wager $110 to win $100.